This website contains imagery which is only suitable for audiences 18+.

 How long does it take to see the final results after rhinoplasty for dorsal hump removal?

-- While you will notice an immediate change in the appearance of your nose after surgery, it can take up to a year for the final results to be fully apparent.
+• While you will notice an immediate change in the appearance of your nose after surgery, it can take up to a year for the final results to be fully apparent.
 This is because the swelling in your nose will gradually subside over the months following your procedure, and the skin and soft tissues will adapt to the new underlying structure.
-Be patient and follow Dr. Watts’ post-operative instructions to ensure an optimal outcome.
+Be patient and follow Dr. Watts’ post-operative instructions to optimise results.

 Further Reading about Rhinoplasty with Perth Specialist Plastic Surgeon Dr. Guy Watts